Comparing the performance of practical two-qubit gates for individual $^{171}$Yb ions in yttrium orthovanadate: Fidelity estimations and implementations

 \section{Fidelity estimations and implementations}

 In this section, we provide a detailed analysis of the state fidelity expressions for each gate scheme, using both analytical and numerical techniques to evaluate their performance for quantum networks purposes.
+In our analysis, we include the errors that are considered fundamental to the schemes, and we highlight that technology-related issues, such as collection efficiencies, will ultimately need to be improved.
 We also discuss the requirements for the experimental implementation of the parameters involved in the fidelity expressions.
-Based on these results, we estimate the achievable fidelity of each gate scheme for individual Yb ions at the current state of technology.\\
+Based on these results, we estimate the achievable fidelity of each gate scheme for individual Yb ions at the current state of technology.